 Why Southeast Asian leaders can’t leave this to chance

 Compatibility has become a revenue protection issue as hospitals and factories clean more often with higher-strength formulations.
-In Indonesia and its neighbors, sped up significantly demand meets impatient lead times abbreviated validation tempts teams to skip the chemistry and “monitor in field.”
+In Indonesia and its neighbors, accelerated demand meets impatient lead times abbreviated validation tempts teams to skip the chemistry and “monitor in field.”
 That shortcut is expensive.

 Device makers who institutionalize compatibility testing build predictable throughput and cleaner commercial stories: fewer firefights, faster tenders, stronger pricing.
 The market rewards products that don’t blink under harsh cleaners.